pytest-dev/pytest-inline/README.md

 # pytest-inline

-pytest-inline is a plugin for [pytest](<http://pytest.org>) that writes inline tests. inline tests is a new kind of tests that make it easier to check individual program statements.
+pytest-inline is a plugin for [pytest](<http://pytest.org>) that writes inline tests.

+Inline tests is a new kind of tests that make it easier to check individual program statements.
 An inline test is a statement that allows to provide arbitrary inputs and test oracles for checking the immediately preceding statement that is not an inline test.

 ## Table of contents